kristinkspanos/eda_methods/README.md

 * Scaling and Normalization
   * It is difficult to compare variables with vastly different scales, or create models using these variables.
 Variables can be re-scaled or noramlized so that each feature can be compared.
   * Scaling and normalization methods
+    * Data centering
+      * Distance from mean: Subtract the mean of the variable from each data point so that the new mean is zero.
+This tells us how far above or below the mean each data point is.
+      * Percent distance from mean: Divide each data point by the mean of the variable so that the new mean is one.
+This tells us each data point's percent distance from the mean (i.e. a centered value of 1.07 is 7% above the mean).
     * min-max normalization
       * Minimum is transformed to zero, max is transformed to 1, all other values are transformed to a decimal between 0 and 1.
       * All features will have the same scale, but outliers will continue to skew the data
     * z-score normalization
       * If a value is exactly equal to the mean of all the values of the feature, it will be normalized to 0.
 If it is below the mean, it will be a negative number, and if it is above the mean it will be a positive number.
       * Handles outliers, but does not produce normalized data with the exact same scale.
 * Outliers
   * inspect data for outliers using visualization tools such as scatterplots or boxplots
 * Distributions and associations